-A torrent of visual information arrives at each of our eyes where it is transduced by a large population of photoreceptors and transformed by retinal circuitry.
-The resulting signals are transmitted to the brain in the spikes of a relatively small number of retinal ganglion cells (RGCs), suggesting that a large fraction of this visual information is lost.
-Elucidating the nature of these encoded signals, and the inference processes the brain could use to interpret them, is fundamental to understanding biological vision.
-Image reconstruction provides a method of visualizing the content encoded by RGC signals, evaluating it using standard image quality metrics, and reasoning about how the brain might use it [1, 2, 3, 4].
-The fidelity and quality of reconstructed images also provides a useful objective function for optimizing the design of electrical stimulation patterns delivered by devices implanted to restore vision to people blinded by retinal degeneration [5, 6].
+A torrent of visual information arrives at each of our eyes, but only a small portion of it is transmitted to the brain via the optic nerve, which is comprised of the axons of the retinal ganglion cells (RGCs).
+Elucidating the nature of this encoded information, and the inference process the brain uses to interpret it, is fundamental to understanding biological vision.
+Image reconstruction provides a method of visualizing the information encoded in RGC signals, evaluating it using standard image quality metrics, and reasoning about how the brain might interpret it [1] 2, 3, 4].
+The fidelity and quality of reconstructed images also provides a useful objective function for optimizing the design of electrical stimulation patterns delivered by devices implanted to restore vision [5, 6].